franck-boullier/utils/installation/create_dev_machine.md

 With the correct value for your ssh key.

-## Configure the Terminal to display the git branch:
+## Configure the Terminal to display the git branch

 - On the DEV machine, with VS Code, open the `~/.bashrc` file
 - At the end of the file add the following line